kubernetes/kubernetes/docs/getting-started-guides/gce.md

 ### Running a container (simple version)

-Once you have your instances up and running, the `build-go.sh` script sets up your Go workspace and builds the Go components.
+Once you have your instances up and running, the `hack/build-go.sh` script sets up your Go workspace and builds the Go components.

 The `kubecfg.sh` line below spins up two containers running